RamuneSodaa/3307Projcet/README.md

 make

 Run the Application：
-./CourseEnrollmentSystem
+Main.cpp

-Database Setup:
+Database reminder:

-Ensure SQLite is installed.
-Initialize the database using the provided SQL scripts in assets/sql/.
+Database should have be created, if not run the SQL file in cmake-build-debug

 Contributors
 Shaotian Li